stjohnjohnson/extralife-helper-bot/README.md

 !goal
 St. John Johnson has raised $1,250.00 out of $10,000.00 (13%)
 ```

+### Game Update Behavior
+When the monitored Discord user changes their game status:
+- **Game Start**: Twitch channel game category automatically updates to match the new game
+- **Game Stop**: Twitch channel game category automatically updates to "Just Chatting"
+- **Game Switch**: Twitch channel game category updates from old game to new game
+- **Not Found**: If the game isn't found on Twitch, no change is made and an error is logged
 Helper bot for automating some Discord and Twitch integrations (and maybe more?!)